Augmented Reality & Its Real-World Applications

 Even though most of the people have heard about it, there is a great number who have trouble understanding what it is all about.
 Augmented reality is essentially a placement of virtual or digital elements in the real-world environments.
 These virtual elements or objects can be in the form of images, or videos, or even interactive data.

 Hence, what happens in Augmented Reality is that you would see the real world which would be supplemented with digital objects.
 Let’s try and get into it with an example.
 Let’s say you want to buy a couch for your lounge area, but you are not so sure which one and what size would look the best in this space, what colors would look the best, or which style would go the best with your décor.
 It is impossible to bring every single chair that you like into your house, and this is exactly where AR or Augmented Reality can step in.
-With this technology you would be able to check how different chairs look in your room and which one you like the most.
+With this technology you would be able to check how different chairs or standing desks look in your room and which one you like the most.

 As per a recent research it has been predicted that by the year 2021 the revenue generated by the Augmented Reality/Virtual Reality market would reach $108 billion, and Augmented Reality would contribute to about $83 billion which indicates that it indeed is a burgeoning market.
 This explains why digital giants including Facebook, Google, and Apple are investing heavily on it, and the small businesses too are following suit.
 So, if you are among those who are looking forward to creating an augmented reality mobile app, you are going to need a deeper understanding of it and a suitable augmented reality software development kit or SDK.